Surgeon Spotlight: Dr. Duc Thinh Pham

 "I consulted on a case of a woman who came in with triple valve endocarditis.
 She was nearly dying; we rushed her to surgery that evening, and the following day, she was sitting up in a chair, talking to her family again,” Pham recalls.
 “That case impressed upon me what an immediate impact we as cardiac surgeons can have on a patient’s life—and quality of life.”

 Because untreated or poorly treated heart valve disease can quickly lead to heart failure; it’s essential to explore treatment methods that stop disease in its earliest stages, says Pham.

-Right now, he says, the evolution of percutaneous options for treating heart valve disease is an area of great interest and need for certain patient populations: “Transcatheter Aortic Valve Replacement (TAVR) has been around for more than five years or so.
+Right now, he says, the evolution of percutaneous options for treating heart valve disease is an area of great interest and need for certain patient populations: “Transcatheter Aortic Valve Replacement (TAVR) has been around for about 10 years or so.
 Now we’re seeing next generation TAVR devices that are smaller, less invasive and cause fewer complications—it’s an exciting time to be at the forefront of this technology, and to be advancing this field.”

-Building on the expertise gained from TAVR, Northwestern Medicine is now offering the following minimally invasive, percutaneous heart valve treatment options:
+Building on the expertise gained from TAVR, Northwestern Memorial Hospital is now offering the following minimally invasive, percutaneous heart valve treatment options:

-“Some of these technologies are still investigational, but that’s the wonderful thing about Northwestern Medicine and Bluhm Cardiovascular Institute: Because we are national leaders in heart valve disease treatment options, we work very closely with industry to develop new technologies,” says Pham.
+“Some of these technologies are still investigational, but that’s the wonderful thing about Bluhm Cardiovascular Institute at Northwestern Memorial Hospital: Because we are national leaders in heart valve disease treatment options, we work very closely with industry to develop new technologies,” says Pham.
 “From surgeons to cardiologists to echocardiographers, we offer a breadth of heart valve disease expertise all in one institution, which is very attractive to our patients.”

 A focus on family